jamesseanwright/jamesswright.co.uk/blogs/2017/1514671-year-in-review.md

 ### Open-Source Projects

-Between all of this, I somehow found to time to contribute to and author some open-source projects.
+Between all of this, I somehow found the time to contribute to and author some open-source projects.

 #### Request